sergiumereacre/animal-kingdom/README.md

 ```
 # Windows Project Setup

 Use the following steps to set up the project repository.
+Run all of these commands inside the project folder in WSL.
+You can also set up an alias so that you don't need to do ```./vendor/bin/sail``` every time.

 1. Make sure to install <a href="https://learn.microsoft.com/en-us/windows/wsl/install">**WSL**</a> and <a href="https://www.docker.com/">**Docker Desktop**</a>.
 2. Clone the project repository into the **/etc/home/[username]** directory after you open up wsl.